Knowledge base

 Modify the location of spam

-You can choose the default location of the folder in which messages considered as spam will be automatically placed (like the special IMAP folders).
+You can choose the default location of the folder in which messages considered as spam will be placed automatically (like the IMAP special folders).

 Still under Filters and rules where you have activated the spam filter: